ManojKumarPatnaik/Sr.SoftwareEngineerInterviewPrep/README.md

 Simplified communication: API gateway simplifies the communication between microservices by providing a single entry point for client requests.
 Authentication and authorization: API gateway provides features such as authentication

+how manage transactions in a microservices architecture works and how saga pattern used? how the Saga pattern can be used to manage transactions in a microservices architecture using Java:

+Let's say we have a system that consists of three microservices: Order, Payment, and Shipping.
+When a customer places an order, the Order service creates a new order and sends a message to the Payment service to process the payment.
+If the payment is successful, the Order service sends a message to the Shipping service to ship the order.
+If any of these steps fail, the entire transaction needs to be rolled back to maintain consistency.

+To implement this using the Saga pattern, we can break the transaction into a series of smaller, local transactions.
+Each microservice is responsible for executing its own local transaction and publishing a message to trigger the next transaction in the sequence.
+If any of the local transactions fail, a compensating transaction is executed to undo the changes made by the previous transaction.

+Here's a high-level overview of how this could work:

+1. The Order service receives a request to create a new order and generates a unique order ID.
+2. The Order service publishes a message to the Payment service to process the payment, including the order ID and the payment details.
+3. The Payment service receives the payment request and attempts to process the payment.
+If the payment is successful, the Payment service publishes a message to the Shipping service to ship the order, including the order ID and shipping details.
+If the payment fails, the Payment service publishes a message to the Order service to cancel the order, including the order ID.
+4. The Shipping service receives the shipping request and attempts to ship the order.
+If the order is shipped successfully, the transaction is complete.
+If the shipping fails, the Shipping service publishes a message to the Payment service to refund the payment, including the order ID and payment details.
+5. If any of the local transactions fail, a compensating transaction is executed to undo the changes made by the previous transaction.
+For example, if the payment fails, the Payment service would publish a message to the Order service to cancel the order.

+By breaking the transaction into a series of smaller, local transactions, we can ensure that the system remains consistent even in the event of a failure.
+The Saga pattern provides a way to manage long-lived transactions that span multiple microservices, while maintaining data integrity and consistency.
 ```
 </details>